 (f) A retail delivery licensee and package delivery licensee shall be subject to all laws, rules and regulations of the city and state, including O.C.G.A. § 3-3-10 and shall be subject to delivery license revocation for violation thereof.

-(Ord.
-No. 20-16, § 7, 12-7-2020)

 Secs.
 6-80—6-100.
 Reserved.